 Adventure holidays can be a great alternative to a traditional holiday.
-They are often thought of as quite a solitary pursuit, but in reality it is far from it.
-If you want to you can even take your friends on a group adventure holiday so that you can all share experiences first hand.
-What better way to embark on a challenging adventure than to be surrounded by your friends or family who are able to support and encourage you on your trek.
+They are often thought of as quite a solitary pursuit, but it is far from it.
+If you want to you can even take your friends on a group adventure holiday so that you can all share experiences first-hand.
+What better way to embark on a challenging adventure than to be surrounded by your friends or family who can support and encourage you on your trek.
 There are group adventures holidays available all over the world that cater for a wide range in difficulty levels.
 Fans of a truly challenging and rewarding experience, offering a great sense of personal achievement should consider a Kilimanjaro climb.

 This is where the trek begins, as you set off on the trail on the lower, warmer part of the mountain you pass through the shambas where the native Chagga people grow bananas and coffee.
 There are patches of rainforest that are rich in wildlife including many tropical birds and monkeys.
 After between 6 and 10 hours of trekking depending on your group’s fitness level, you will emerge from the tropical forest onto moorland and your first camp at around 3000m.

 From the 3000m overnight camp, treks progress on by continuing steeply upwards along a ridge adorned by giant heather plants before turning west into a gorge.
 Once your group emerges from the other side of the gorge the gradient lessens as you reach the bleak moorland of the Shira Plateau.
 From the plateau you start to get amazing views of the Kibo summit.
 From here groups normally camp at Shira cave overnight at 3840m.